World’s largest tree wrapped in aluminum blanket as wildfire races toward historic Giant Forest

 That happened last year when the Castle Fire killed what studies estimate were 7,500 to 10,600 large sequoias, according to the National Park Service.

-A historic drought and heat waves tied to climate change have made wildfires harder to fight in the American West.
+Historic drought and heatwaves tied to climate change have made wildfires harder to fight in the American West.
 Scientists say climate change has made the region much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.

 A national interagency fire management team took command of efforts to fight the 11.5-square-mile (30-square-kilometer) Paradise Fire and the 3-square-mile (8-square-kilometer) Colony Fire, which was closest to the grove.
 Operations to burn away vegetation and other fuel that could feed the flames were done in that area.